 What is the purpose of blind hiring?

-As previously mentioned, age-blind hiring can also benefit employers by increasing the diversity and inclusivity of their company, which can improve their performance, innovation, and reputation.
+As mentioned, age-blind hiring can also benefit employers by increasing the diversity and inclusivity of their company, which can improve their performance, innovation, and reputation.

-By hiring people from different age groups, employers can access a wider range of perspectives, experiences, and talents, fostering a learning and collaboration culture.
+By hiring people from different age groups, employers can access a wider range of perspectives, experiences, and talents, fostering a learning and collaborative culture.
 In addition, age-blind hiring can help employers avoid legal risks and costs associated with age discrimination claims, which can damage their brand and reputation.

 Does blind hiring work?